-The current financial challenges faced by Drakenstein Municipality, in addition to the uncertainty and financial risk caused by Covid-19, makes it critical for the municipality to manage its finances with the utmost prudency and care.
+The current global uncertainty and financial risk, makes it critical for the municipality to manage its finances with the utmost prudence and care.

-The most recent MTREF budget of Drakenstein indicates the municipality's commitment to address its financial challenges by budgeting for significant decreases in operational expenditure and capital investment in the coming financial years.
-The municipality is also not budgeting to access any external borrowing in the MTREF period, in an attempt to improve its highly geared financial position and lower its debt service obligations.
-The aggregated result of these adjustments is evidenced in sharp improvements in operational surpluses and liquidity levels.
+The most recent Medium-Term Revenue and Expenditure Framework (MTREF) budget underscores the municipality's commitment to addressing its financial challenges.
+It outlines significant reductions in both operational expenditure and capital investment over the next few financial years.
+Furthermore, the municipality plans to limit external borrowing to R213 million during the MTREF period, reinforcing efforts to improve its highly leveraged financial position and reduce debt service obligations.
+These strategic measures have already led to notable improvements in operational surpluses and liquidity levels.